arassec/igor/igor-plugin-message/src/main/resources/doc/rabbitmq-send-message-action.md

 Content encoding | Sets the encoding for messages sent by this connector.
 Content type | Specifies the content type of the message's content.
 Headers | Each line can contain a 'Header:Value'-pair which is used in messages sent by this action.
-Num threads | The number of threads this action uses to send messages.

 ## Mustache Template Parameters